RomeroBarata/bimba/README.md

 - `RUS`: Random Under-Sampling
 - `SBC`: Under-Sampling Based on Clustering [7]
 - `TL`: Tomek Links [2]

+### Cleaning
+- `NRAS`: Noise Reduction A Priori Synthetic Over-Sampling [10]

+To make `NRAS` more general its cleaning step has been decoupled from the over-sampling step.

 ### Misc
 - `sampling_sequence`: Convenience function to chain sampling algorithms